 Is it close to friends and family?

 This is often the biggest mistake people make when choosing a care home.
-It’s often a decision made in a panic and they select a home which is close to where their loved one currently lives.
+It’s often a decision made in a panic and they select a home that is close to where their loved one currently lives.
 What you should do is find a care home as close to their friends and family as possible.
-This means if the family members live just round the corner, then the opportunity for regular, daily visits can take place instead of ones planned a week or two in advance.
+This means if the family members live just around the corner, then the opportunity for regular, daily visits can take place instead of ones planned a week or two in advance.

 What are the surroundings like?

 Not everyone is the outdoorsy type and some would be happy in a care home where they stay inside for the majority of the day.
-This is a hard for us at Birchwood to be unbiased as we’re extremely proud of our 9-acre gardens located around our beautiful manor house.
+This is hard for us at Birchwood to be unbiased as we’re extremely proud of our 9-acre gardens located around our beautiful manor house.
 Many residents love spending time outside when they can, and often children and grandchildren enjoy seeing them and playing in the grounds too.

 Some who are looking for a care home know their relative are still active and have the ability to pop into town should they need to, and there are homes in towns where this is possible whereas others either aren’t physically able to do this or don’t want to.

 Although we don’t have a town on our doorstep, we do our best to keep our residents integrated within the local community and get out and about as much we can!
-As the restrictions ease this year and vaccinations are completed and boosters planned for the autumn, we’re looking forward to planning some excursions again for our residents.
+As the restrictions ease this year and vaccinations are completed and boosters are planned for the autumn, we’re looking forward to planning some excursions again for our residents.

 Location. location. location.

 Again, completely dependent on the individual, but what do they like?
 Have they always lived in big cities?
 Do they like the hustle and bustle of a town nearby?
 Or do they love living in the countryside or perhaps by the beach?